 We entered into an Employee Matters Agreement with Nuance that addresses employment and employee compensation and benefits matters.
 The Employee Matters Agreement addresses the allocation and treatment of assets and liabilities relating to employees and compensation and benefit plans and programs in which our employees participated prior to the Spin-Off.
 Except as specifically provided in the Employee Matters Agreement, we are generally responsible for all employment and employee compensation and benefits-related liabilities relating to our employees, former employees and other service providers.
 In particular, we assumed certain assets and liabilities with respect to our current and former employees under certain of Nuance's U.S. and non-U.S. defined benefit pension plans (with assets and liabilities allocated based on formulas specified in the Employee Matters Agreement for each pension plan).
-Generally, except as may be provided in the Transition Services Agreement, each of our employees cease active participation in Nuance compensation and benefit of our employees following the Spin-Off.
-The Employee Matters Agreement also provides that we establish certain compensation and benefit plans as of the Spin-Off.
-The Employee Matters Agreement also provides that we establish certain as annual bonus payments, including with respect to the year in which the Spin-Off foccurs, and any other cash-based incentive or retention awards to our current and former employees.
-Nuance long-term incentive compensation awards, including stock options and restricted stock units, held by Cerence employees are treated as described in "Executive and Director Compensation-Equity Plan."
+Generally, except as may be provided in the Transition Services Agreement, each of our employees cease active participation in Nuance compensation and benefit plans as of the Spin-Off.
+The Employee Matters Agreement also provides that we establish certain compensation and benefit plans for the benefit of our employees following the Spin-Off, including a 401(k) savings plan, which accepts direct rollovers of account balances from the Nuance 401(k) savings plan for any of our employees who elect to do so.
+Generally, we assume and are responsible for any annual bonus payments, including with respect to the year in which the Spin-Off occurs, and any other cash-based incentive or retention awards to our current and former employees.
+Nuance long-term incentive compensation-Equity Plan."
 The Employee Matters Agreement incorporates the indemnification provisions contained in the Separation and Distribution Agreement and described above.
 In addition, the Employee Matters Agreement provides that we indemnify Nuance for certain employee-related liabilities associated with the Transition Services Agreement.